sarojinisharon/MNIST-Neural-Network-Experiments/README.md

-# MNIST Neural Network Experiments
+# Deep Neural Network Experiments with MNIST and Custom Datasets

 This project explores the design, training, and evaluation of a Sequential neural network model for multi-class classification using the MNIST dataset and a custom dataset.
 The experiments focus on understanding the impacts of architecture and hyperparameter changes on model performance and generalization.